Scott Twine: Milton Keynes Dons

 On 8 June 2021, Twine joined League One club Milton Keynes Dons on free transfer, signing a long-term contract after declining a new deal with Swindon.
 Due to being under the age of 24, Swindon were later awarded compensation which was set by a tribunal to be £300,000 in addition to a 20% sell-on clause for any future transfer.

-He scored his first goal for the club - a free-kick on his league debut - in a 3–3 draw away to Bolton Wanderers on 7 August 2021.
+He scored his first goal for the club – a free-kick on his league debut – in a 3–3 draw away to Bolton Wanderers on 7 August 2021.

 On 28 September 2021, Twine scored his first career hat-trick in a 3–3 draw at home to Fleetwood Town, with two of the goals long range efforts, including a free-kick.
 On 10 December 2021, Twine was named EFL League One Player of the Month for November 2021 following seven goal contributions in four appearances.

 On 30 April 2022, the final day of the regular season, Twine scored 4 goals in a 5–0 win away over Plymouth Argyle, becoming only the second player in the club's history after Will Grigg to score four in a match.
 A day later, Twine was named both Young Player of the Year and Player of the Year at the club's annual end of season awards.

 Following an impressive first season with the club in which he scored 20 goals and made 13 assists, Twine was named the EFL League One Player of the Season for the 2021–22 campaign at the annual EFL Awards ceremony, and was included in both the EFL's League One Team of the Season and PFA Team of the Year alongside teammate Harry Darling.

 Burnley

-On 26 June 2022, Twine joined EFL Championship club Burnley on a four-year contract for an undisclosed fee.
+On 26 June 2022, Twine joined EFL Championship club Burnley on a four-year contract for an undisclosed fee in the region of £4 million.
+He made his debut on 29 July 2022 as a 70th-minute substitute in a 1–0 away win over Huddersfield Town, however was soon ruled out for several months through an injury first sustained in pre-season.
+Returning to the side in mid-December, Twine scored his first goal for the club, a trademark free-kick, in a 2–1 home win over West Bromwich Albion on 20 January 2023.

+Hull City (loan)

+On 17 August 2023, Twine joined Hull City on a season-long loan.
+He made his debut on 19 August in the 2–1 away win against Blackburn Rovers.
+On 28 November 2023, Twine scored his first goal for Hull City in the 4–1 home win against Rotherham United.

+Bristol City (loan)

+On 15 January 2024, Twine was recalled from Hull City, before joining Bristol City on loan until the end of the season.
+On 20 January 2024, Twine scored a header on his debut in a 1–1 draw against Watford FC.

+On 21 May 2024, Burnley said the player would return once the loan ended.